ROHIT32767/Smart-Vehicle-Booking-System/README.md

 ```
 >* Transaction
 ```
 Represents a transaction in the system .
+The payment is determined by the trip class, taking into account the type of vehicle used and the duration of the trip.
+This process involves updating the user's wallet balance and providing a means for the user to add funds to their wallet.
 ```
 #### Attributes
 ```